- Is There An Easy Answer To How Much It Will Cost?

 What About Food Costs?
 They Vary So Much.

 This is true, and your best bet might be to go with the guidebook suggestions.
 They usually break down average costs of eating on the cheap, eating mid-range, and living it up.
 Again, you may want to add a bit to safe.
 Remember that if you are staying in hostels, most have kitchens, which can dramatically cut back on costs if you use them to cook some of your meals.
-If you’re traveling in regions like Southeast Asia or the Middle East, you can go the street food route and save yourself loads of money (while eating some of the best food in the world).
+If you’re traveling in a region like Southeast Asia, you can go the street food route and save yourself loads of money (while eating some of the best food in the world).

 Should I Factor In Costs of Entertainment And Activities?